How not to sell your home: 10 stupid mistakes to avoid

 Depersonalise (hide your doll collection!)

 Buyers are instantly turned off by a home that screams at them.
 It could be loud colours, a large doll or teddy collection, carpeted walls or god forbid, semi-naked photos!
+Any of these will is a prime example of how not to sell your home!

 Before you invite any agents over to value your property or start allowing viewings, it’s worth tone your home down a bit.
 Start by hiding anything that could be seen as outrageous or off-putting to buyers.